pierreblavy2/esp8266-relay/README.md

 * 5VRTC (here DS3231 module, 5V)
    * RTC must be 5V
    * RTC must use I2C for communication
-   * RTC must only provide seconds since epoch.
+   * RTC must only provide seconds since epoch + powerloss detection.
 Alarm, temperature, memory or calendar are not required.
    * A coin battery is not required as long as time can be synchronized with NTP.
    * Any RTC with a not to crappy arduino library support does the trick with some extra coding and DS3231 works out of the box
 * 220V AC to 5V DC converter (here Hi-Link HLK-5M05)